NFL draft: Senior Bowl

 The Senior Bowl takes place 3–4 weeks after the NCAA Division I Football Championship in Mobile, Alabama.
 The purpose of this game is for college football players to show off their skills for NFL scouts.
 Kevin Faulk, Von Miller, Dak Prescott, Phillip Rivers, and Patrick Willis were some of the players who had successful NFL careers after playing in the Senior Bowl.

 East-West Shrine Bowl

 Started in 1925, the East-West Shrine Bowl is the oldest running college all-star game.
 The game is played by college players who plan on joining the NFL draft.
 The East-West Shrine Bowl gives coaches and players an opportunity to show off their abilities and learn from NFL coaches and players, and also raises money for Shriners Hospitals for Children.
 Popular East-West Shrine Bowl alumni include Tom Brady, John Elway, and Brett Favre.

 HBCU Legacy Bowl

-Started at 2022, it's intended for NFL draft-eligible players from historically black colleges and universities (HBCU).
-The game is played at Yulman Stadium in New Orleans, Louisiana and it's usually the last all-star game in the draft cycle.
-It's also hosts the NFL's HBCU Combine, which was previously held at the Senior Bowl.
+Started at 2022, it is intended for NFL draft-eligible players from historically black colleges and universities (HBCU).
+The game is played at Yulman Stadium in New Orleans, Louisiana and it is usually the last all-star game in the draft cycle.
+It also hosts the NFL's HBCU Combine, which was previously held at the Senior Bowl.